What is an Escrow Agreement?

 There are various types:

 - Multiple Party Agreement: When a software vendor provides escrow arrangements for all licensees, the software vendor keeps one escrow account for all the licensees.
-It becomes easier for the vendor to manage all the escrow payments through one common account.
+It becomes more comfortable for the vendor to manage all the escrow payments through one standard account.

-- When multiple licensees are spread over multiple software with a single software vendor, one central agreement for all licensees and software is developed for effective management.
+- When multiple licensees are spread over various software with a single software vendor, one central agreement for all licensees and software is developed for effective management.

 - Minimum Service Escrow: This agreement is used when a software vendor does not charge fees from the licensee for the software to provide minimum service or use of the software.
 So, they develop a common escrow account for multiple licensees to add or remove them without any notification when the minimum service period is over.